Denis Villeneuve: 2017–present: Critical and commercial acclaim

 In February 2015, it was announced that Villeneuve would direct Blade Runner 2049, the sequel to Ridley Scott's Blade Runner (1982).
 Scott served as the film's executive producer on behalf of Warner Bros.
-It was released on October 6, 2017 to critical acclaim but underperformed at the box office.
+Pictures.
+It was released on October 6, 2017 to critical acclaim but it underperformed at the box office.
 David Ehrlich of IndieWire wrote, "Few filmmakers of the 21st century have risen to prominence and prestige with the forcefulness of Blade Runner 2049 director Denis Villeneuve, whose seemingly unstoppable career has been bolstered by a steady balance of critical respect and commercial success.
 In fact, Christopher Nolan is the only other person who comes to mind, and the similarities between the two of them are hard to ignore."

 In December 2016, it was announced Villeneuve would direct Dune, a new adaptation of the 1965 novel for Legendary Pictures with Villeneuve, Eric Roth, and Jon Spaihts writing the screenplay.
 Timothée Chalamet, Rebecca Ferguson, Oscar Isaac, Stellan Skarsgård, Jason Momoa, and Zendaya starred in the film.
-The film was released on October 22, 2021, by Warner Bros.
+The film was released roughly five years later on October 22, 2021, by Warner Bros.
 Pictures to critical acclaim.
-The sequel, Dune: Part Two, was green-lit after the success of the first film and released in March 2024 to widespread critical acclaim.
-It became his highest-grossing film to date and became the seventh highest-grossing films of 2024.
+The sequel, Dune: Part Two, was green-lit after the success of the first film, and it was released in March 2024 to widespread critical acclaim.
+It also became Villeneuve's highest-grossing film to date and became the seventh highest-grossing film of 2024.
+In December 2024, Villeneuve won the Prix Iris Tribute Award at the 26th Quebec Cinema Awards.

-Villeneuve was a producer for both films, which producer Mary Parent said "...as big and as epic as this film is, there were many times where it almost felt like you were on the set of an independent film," and that "...he’s very very smart about where to spend money."
-He is in the process of developing Dune: Part Three, his third and final of the Dune films, based on the 1969 novel Dune Messiah.
-Production of Dune: Part Three began in July 2025.
+Dune: Part Three, billed as Villeneuve's third and final Dune film, and based on the 1969 novel Dune Messiah, began production in July 2025.
+The film is scheduled to be released in the United States on December 18, 2026, in IMAX.

-He was the recipient of the Prix Iris Tribute Award at the 26th Quebec Cinema Awards.
+Villeneuve served as a producer for all three Dune films, which producer Mary Parent said "...as big and as epic as this film is, there were many times where it almost felt like you were on the set of an independent film," and that "...he’s very very smart about where to spend money."